Edennyk/vue-movie-app/README.md

-:movie_camera:**This is a my first Vue.js web application for search movies from OMdb.com**
+# Vue - Movie app  :movie_camera:
-# Vue - Movie app
+- **This is a my first Vue.js web application for search movies from OMdb.com**
 - vue3 , Bootstrap5, SCSS, OMDB API, lodash

 # What I learned (Summary)